godaddy/lazy-social-buttons/README.md

 buttons [js], data-buttons [html]                         | facebook, google, twitter | The buttons that will be displayed.
 For html it is a comma delimited list, for js it is an object with each one desired as a property set to true. containerFloat [js], data-float [html]                    |                           | The float position of the share container.
 If not specified, defaults to 'left'. imagePath [js]                                            |                           | The path to the two required images.
-See the Image Path section above.
+See the Image Path section above. backgroundType [js], data-backgroundtype [html]           | 'light'                   | The general darkness of the background the buttons will be displayed on, for image aliasing purposes.

 ## License